luis261/aztraphile/README.md

     - variables for that pipeline that allow you to parameterize certain aspects relating to your code in Azure, e.g. configuring a CRON schedule for a timer triggered Function in your test slot that differs from the one used productively (to avoid load interference)
     - when deploying your code, the pipeline also configures the appsettings of your Function App according to ```appsettings.json``` (which is tracked by git)
       - this way, changes to environment variables are also subject to peer review and can be traced retroactively
-      - just make sure to never directly store credentials in the mentioned JSON file; instead, store them as a secret in the Key Vault as shown in the corresponding function samples (you do need a Key Vault reference in the appsettings file though, as shown here)
+      - just make sure to never directly store credentials in the mentioned JSON file; instead, store them as a secret in the Key Vault as shown in the corresponding function sample (you do need a Key Vault reference in the appsettings file though, as shown [here](./cfg/appsettings.json#L45))
     - the pipeline also integrates with the builtin Azure Devops test reporting feature
     ![test report example](./readme_attachments/ppl_test_report.png)
     ![failed test pipeline run example](./readme_attachments/ppl_failed_test_summary.png)